 Not only are these species highly important in preserving our marine ecosystem and food chains, they are great at filtering and oxygenating our waters - keeping them rich, healthy and full of life.

-Over 90% of all oil and fuels spills in our global waters coming from every-day filling up our tanks and leaky engines.
+Over 90% of all oil and fuels spills in our global waters coming from every-day filling up of tanks and leaky engines.

 In some of our countries, holding-tanks and pump-out facilities are mandatory but for many, they still aren't.

 Sewage contaminates the water, promotes the spread of viruses and bacteria such as E.coli, can reduce the amount of oxygen in the water by promoting species such as mucilage (or 'sea snot') to grow, as well as being unsightly and smelly.

 At boatfolk, we take our environmental responsibilities very seriously.
 As a boating business the coastline is our lifeline, and we need to protect it for the generations to come.
 We believe that people and places can inspire, educate, and influence behaviours.
 We want the boatfolk community to have a positive impact on the marine environment (and the planet) and we know that this change must happen soon.
 The Cleaner Marina movement is an opportunity for the global sailing community to come together to drive real change and we are excited to be a part of it.